MHickey2/Quiz-Lite/README.md

 ## Icons and Favicon used on site <a name="icons"></a>

-I used an Icon as the brain above the heading, I did not want an overbearing image, and instead opted for a small image which gives some context to the Quiz Application.
+I used an Icon of a brain above the heading, I did not want an overbearing image, and instead opted for a small image which gives some context to the Quiz Application.
 Another icon I used was the image for the day-night toggle on the left hand top of the screen.
-Other than that the only other icons are the social media icons in the footer element.
+Other than that the only other icons are the social media icons within the footer element.

 <br/>
 <p float="center">